-Introduction
+1. Introduction

-In a now classic grasping paradigm introduced in 1995, Aglioti and his colleagues [1] showed that the scaling of grasp aperture when reaching for a disc embedded in an Ebbinghaus display (see Fig. 1) was largely refractory to the disc's misperceived size.
-In their experiment, participants chose one or the other disc to reach for and pick up based on a rule; half of the participants are asked to select the disc on left side of the display if the sizes of the discs look the same and to select the disc on the right side of the display if the sizes of the discs look different; and the display-side contingency is reversed for the remaining half of the participants.
-An initial two-alternative forced-choice (2AFC) test session establishes the difference in real inner disc size required to make the sizes of two discs look the same.
-In this session, different-sized inner discs are paired in the display and the participant is asked to report whether they look the "same" or "different" in size [1].
-Aglioti et al.'s [1] experiment showed, not surprisingly,

-Real disc size is the same ('perceived-as-different')
+In a now classic grasping paradigm introduced in 1995, Aglioti et al. [1] showed that the scaling of grasp aperture when reaching for a disc embedded in an Ebbinghaus display (figure 1) was largely refractory to the disc's misperceived size.
+In their experiment, participants chose one or the other disc to reach for and pick up based on a rule; half of the participants were asked to select the disc on the left side of the display if the sizes of the discs looked the same and to select the disc on the right side of the display if the sizes of the discs looked different; the rule's display-side contingency was, of course, reversed for the remaining half of the participants.
+Crucially, an initial two-alternative forced-choice (2AFC) test session established the difference in real disc size required to make the sizes of two discs look the same.
+In this session, different-sized discs were paired in the display and the participant was asked to report whether they looked the 'same' or 'different' in size [1].
+Aglioti et al.'s [1] experiment royalsocietypublishing.org/journal/rstb Phil.
+Trans.
+R. Soc.
+B 378: 20210455 real disc size is the same ('perceived-as-different')